KenticoDocs/cloud-docs-tutorial-search/README.md

 | [![Build Status](https://travis-ci.com/KenticoDocs/cloud-docs-tutorial-search.svg?branch=master)](https://travis-ci.com/KenticoDocs/cloud-docs-tutorial-search/branches) [![codebeat badge](https://codebeat.co/badges/9d7be753-0c7d-4e00-b073-51fad504a4ae)](https://codebeat.co/projects/github-com-kenticodocs-cloud-docs-tutorial-search-master) | [![Build Status](https://travis-ci.com/KenticoDocs/cloud-docs-tutorial-search.svg?branch=develop)](https://travis-ci.com/KenticoDocs/cloud-docs-tutorial-search/branches) [![codebeat badge](https://codebeat.co/badges/aa7e8e01-8e31-45fd-9d9c-3bfa5baabd09)](https://codebeat.co/projects/github-com-kenticodocs-cloud-docs-tutorial-search-develop) |

-# Kentico Cloud Documentation - Search Service
+# Kentico Cloud Documentation - Tutorial Search
 Backend service for Kentico Cloud [documentation portal](https://docs.kenticocloud.com/), which utilizes Kentico Cloud as a source of its content.

-In order to provide an exquisite search experience, this service is responsible for indexing content of the documentation portal.
+In order to provide an exquisite search experience, this service is responsible for indexing content of the documentation portal's tutorials.
-It responds to notifications from [Dispatcher](https://github.com/Kentico/kentico-cloud-docs-dispatcher) and indexes updated content on [Algolia](https://www.algolia.com/) accordingly.
+It responds to events sent by [Dispatcher](https://github.com/KenticoDocs/cloud-docs-dispatcher) and stores the content ready to index on [Algolia](https://www.algolia.com/) in an [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).

 ## Overview
 1. This project is a JavaScript Azure Functions application.
 2. It is subscribed to an Azure [Event Grid](https://azure.microsoft.com/en-us/services/event-grid/) topic and listens for events.
 Each event contains information about the content that was changed.
 3. After receiving an event, it fetches the content from Kentico Cloud using [Kentico Cloud Delivery SDK](https://github.com/Kentico/kentico-cloud-js/tree/master/packages/delivery).
-4. The fetched content is then split into smaller records and finally indexed on Algolia with [algoliasearch](https://github.com/algolia/algoliasearch-client-javascript).
+4. The fetched content is then split into smaller [Algolia-compatible records](https://www.algolia.com/doc/faq/basics/what-is-a-record/).
+5. Finally the records are stored in an Azure Blob Storage, where the following [Indexing Sync](https://github.com/KenticoDocs/cloud-docs-index-sync) service can access it and update the index on Algolia accordingly.

 ## Setup